Ajaokuta Steel Mill: Goodluck Jonathan Administration, 2010–2015

+Muhammadu Buhari Administration, 2015–2023

+The dispute was resolved in 2016 under President Muhammadu Buhari, with Nigeria regaining control of the Ajaokuta Steel Mill in exchange for GIHL retaining the Nigerian Iron Ore Mining Company (NIOMCO) operating at Itakpe.
+In 2022, the Nigerian government paid $496 million to GIHL to settle the claims.

 The Ajaokuta Steel Mill still had not produced a single sheet of steel by December 2017.
 The light mills were finally put into operation in 2018 for small-scale fabrication and the production of iron rods.
 However, three-quarters of the plant have been abandoned, including the large-scale equipment and the internal railway.

-In 2019, at the Russia-Africa Summit in Sochi, Nigerian President Muhammadu Buhari and his Russian counterpart Vladimir Putin agreed on a revitalization of the steel mill with Russian support.
+In 2019, at the Russia-Africa Summit in Sochi, Buhari and his Russian counterpart Vladimir Putin agreed on a revitalization of the steel mill with Russian support.
 A taskforce within the Nigerian government was set up with a view to revamping the project with funding from the Afreximbank and the Russian Export Center.
 However, the COVID pandemic delayed and ultimately thwarted these plans.

+Bola Tinubu Administration, 2023–present

 In January 2024, the Nigerian government announced that it had commenced discussions with Chinese steel company Luan Steel Holding Group with the aim of reviving the Nigerian steel industry, including the production of military hardware at Ajaokuta Steel Mill.
 By June 2025, the government had also engaged in talks with Chinese firms Fangda Steel, Jingye Group and Baowu subsidiary Sinosteel.

 Railway

-The Warri–Itakpe Railway fell into disrepair, and part of the track was vandalised.
+In 1987, a contract was awarded to construction company Julius Berger for the construction of Nigeria's first standard gauge railway, from the iron mines at Itakpe to the steel mill at Ajaokuta, and later continuing to the Atlantic Ocean at Warri.
+Although the railway was completed from Itakpe to Ajaokuta, progress was slow on the extension to Warri.
+Only 254 km of the 276 km extension to Warri had been completed by 2009, when the Nigerian government awarded a ₦33 billion contract to Julius Berger and TEAM Nigeria to complete the remaining stretch by 2013.

 In 2016, the Nigerian government awarded contracts to the China Civil Engineering Construction Corporation and Julius Berger to repair and complete the railway.
-Test runs began in November 2018, and the railway was officially inaugurated by President Muhammadu Buhari on 29 September 2020.
+Test runs began in November 2018, and the railway was officially inaugurated by President Muhammadu Buhari on 29 September 2020 as a mixed freight and passenger line.

+Construction is underway on an extension to Abuja, where it will connect to the Lagos–Kano Standard Gauge Railway.